Skip to content

 - conda-forge

 The advantage of using .condarc is that you don't have to mention the channel name every time you install a package.
-However, please note that you still need to use the channel name if you want to install Python packages that require a specific channel other than the default channels (conda-forge and defaults).
+However, please note that you still need to use the channel name if you want to install Python packages that require a specific channel other than the conda-forge channel.

 Examples